New modern vessels for our busiest routes

 What is the expected timeline for these vessels to be completed and operational?

-The first of the four new vessels will enter service in 2029, with the full set joining by 2031.
+The first of the New Major Vessels will enter service in 2029, with the first four all joining the fleet by 2031.
 This timeline ensures that we maintain service reliability while strategically scaling our capacity to meet increasing demand.
-By phasing the introduction of these vessels, we’re able to manage fleet renewal in a financially responsible way, providing operational flexibility to address capacity challenges on our busiest routes.

 Why start this project now, and not years ago?